 Fortunately, plantains have a relatively low glycemic index.
-In some ways, they can be used as a healthier alternative to potatoes.
+They can be used as a healthier alternative to potatoes in some ways.
 Here are some more health benefits that might convince you to consume plantains at least a few times a year:

 Many doctors advise their patients to get more fiber in their diet.
-This will help out our digestive system, resulting in regular bowel movements and many other related benefits.
+This will help our digestive system, resulting in regular bowel movements and other related benefits.

 In order to get the benefits and protection from fiber, the recommended daily intake is around 28 grams.
 Just one cup of plantain in baked form can give us more than 3 grams.
 We can also boost our fiber intake